ScarletRedJoker/Nebula-Command/docs/ENVIRONMENT_VARIABLES.md

 # Environment Variables Reference

-Complete documentation of all environment variables used in the Homelab Dashboard ecosystem.
+Complete documentation of all environment variables used in the NebulaCommand Dashboard ecosystem.

 ---